julesklord/Chorderizer/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one is provided with the project).
+This project is licensed under the MIT License - see the LICENSE.md file for details.